-- 1. Partition the relation s using hashing function h.
+- 1. Partition the relation s using hash function h.
 When partitioning a relation, one block of memory is reserved as the output buffer for each partition. - 2.
 Partition r similarly. - 3.
-For each i: - (a) Load s_i into memory and build an in-memory hash index on it using the join attribute.
-This hash index uses a different hash function than the earlier one h. - (b) Read the tuples in r_i from the disk one by one.
+For each i: - (a)Load s_i into memory and build an in-memory hash index on it using the join attribute.
+This hash index uses a hash function different from the earlier one h. - (b)Read the tuples in r_i from the disk one by one.
 For each tuple t_r locate each matching tuple t_s in s_i using the in-memory hash index.
 Output the concatenation of their attributes.